leanprover/lean4/doc/make/index.md

   see also `.github/workflows/ci.yml` for the CI config.

-Lean will automatically use [CCache](https://ccache.dev/) if available to avoid redundant builds, especially after stage 0 has been updated (see below).
+Lean will automatically use [CCache](https://ccache.dev/) if available to avoid redundant builds, especially after stage 0 has been updated.

 Troubleshooting
 ---------------